M20191/py-stego/readme.md

 </p>

 <p>
-    Py-Stego is an open source project dedicated to steganography text in images PNG
+    Py-Stego is a open source project dedicated to steganography text in images PNG
 </p>

 ---